-In October 1855, a Constitutional Convention was held in Topeka by Free-Staters seeking to subvert the official pro-slavery territorial legislature.
+In October 1855, a Constitutional Convention was held in Topeka, Kansas by Free-Staters seeking to subvert the official pro-slavery territorial legislature.
 The “official” territorial legislature, called the “Bogus Legislature,” had been elected in March 1855 and suffered widely from electoral fraud.
 At the Topeka Constitutional Convention, the Free-Staters developed the first Kansas constitution, which Free-State voters approved in Kansas on December 15, 1855.
 This document banned slavery in the state.

 However, there were several pro-slavery advocates who had settled in Leavenworth, and just a week after the Constitutional Convention at Topeka had adjourned, a large pro-slavery meeting was held in the city on November 14, 1855.
 It was the occasion for Governor Wilson Shannon’s first visit to Leavenworth.